Arrays

 const MATRIX [int, 9] = {1, 2, 3, 4, 5, 6, 7, 8, 9}

-You can provide fewer values than the declared size — a warning is issued but it’s not an error.
-This is useful when you want to hard-code additional values later:
+You can provide fewer values than the declared size — a warning is issued but it’s not an error:

 const SLOTS [int, 5] = {0, 1, 2} // OK - warning, but valid (3 of 5 slots used)